How to Pick the Best Adult-Only Accommodation in Tonga for You(c) Tonga Ministry of Tourism

 Location, How to Get There and What is Nearby?

-You only have a choice of two destinations in Tonga when it comes to adult-only accommodation: Nuku’alofa in Tongatapu and the islands of Vava’u.
+You only have a choice of three destinations in Tonga when it comes to adults-only accommodation: Nuku’alofa in Tongatapu, the islands of Ha’apai and the islands of Vava’u.
 Each provides a dramatically different experience.

-Vava’u’s adult-only resorts are located on either private or otherwise uninhabited islands, sandy landmasses amidst the archipelago.
-Activities like whale swimming, snorkelling and fishing can be done from these resorts but you will be far from any other service or civilisation.
-Learn more in The Adult-Only Guide to Vava’u.
+Vava’u’s adults-only resorts are located on either private or otherwise uninhabited islands, sandy landmasses amidst the archipelago.
+These resorts are mostly about relaxation as you will be far from any other service or civilisation.
+Learn more in The Adults-Only Guide to Vava’u.

-The nightly rates of adult-only accommodation vary depending on what type of accommodation it is, its location and its inclusions.
+The nightly rates of adults-only accommodations vary depending on what type of accommodation it is, its location and its inclusions.

-An adult-only resort in Vava’u costs between TOP$520 and $630 for a couple per night for a fale – not including the meal plan, which is an additional TOP$150-$160 for full-board.
+An adults-only resort in Ha’apai and Vava’u costs between TOP$180 and $560 for a couple per night for a fale/room – not including the meal plan.

-A lodge or apartment in Nuku’alofa costs between TOP$160 and TOP$190 for a couple per night.
+A lodge in Nuku’alofa costs between TOP$280 and TOP$300 for a couple per night.

 What’s Included?